Being healthy is about being a whole person. You’re an important part of your healthcare team.

 It's important for everyone to talk about:

-Everyone needs to be screened for cancer and other diseases.
-If you have the body part, it needs to be tested.
+Everyone can talk with their healthcare provider about their risks for cancer and other diseases.
+If you have the part, it might need to be tested.
 For example, if you have:

 For 24/7 nurse advice or general health information, call Health Link at 811.